Castration

 Managing Pain

-Managing pain in cattle has become a public concern and a producer priority, particularly with the development and availability of pain medication such as non-steroidal anti-inflammatory drugs (NSAIDs).
+Managing pain in cattle has become a producer priority and a public concern, particularly with the development and availability of pain medication such as non-steroidal anti-inflammatory drugs (NSAIDs).

 All methods of castration are painful.
 Surgical castration causes more intense pain that lasts for a few days, while banding castration causes a less intense but chronic pain that lasts for over a month.
 Producers should consult with their veterinarians on the best methods to manage pain during and after castration.